2018 MCO SROH Interns

 During our 10-week program, interns work in the labs of MCO faculty members, participate in a wide-variety of scientific and enriching personal experiences, all culminating in an end of summer poster session and reception, where our interns present their work to faculty and peers.
 They also present their work at the Leadership Alliance National Symposium, giving them exposure to the broader scientific community.
 Some of our students have also presented their internship work at the Annual Biomedical Research Conference for Minority Students (ABRCMS), and have won prizes in both oral and poster presentations.

-Read more about what the 2017 SROH interns HERE.
+Read more about the 2018 SROH interns HERE.

 - For more information, please email email@example.com or view the